- 1: Can Be Used as a Natural Antibiotic

-Manuka honey has grown massively in popularity over recent years, with the market size expected to increase further, by nearly 80% in fact, by 2024.
+Manuka honey has grown massively in popularity over recent years, with the market size expected to increase further by 2028.

 Derived from the manuka tree (or tea tree), manuka honey is produced in Australia and New Zealand and used in a range of different products.